TricolorHen061/bwbdocs/docs/bypassing_and_ignoring.rst

 - ``/bypass role``
 - ``/bypass channel``

 Obviously, ``/bypass role`` is for allowing a role to bypass the bot, and ``/bypass channel`` is for allowing a channel to bypass the bot.
-Just run them and fill out the parameters that are shown on-screen accordingly.

 If you want to remove a role or channel from bypassing, use `/bypass manage`.